cchanxzy/react-currency-input-field/README.md

 ### Improvements in v3

-- [Intl locale config](#intl-locale-config) can be passed in. _Please note: formatting where the currency symbol is placed after the value eg. (1 234,56 €) will cause problems, this is still in development._
+- [Intl locale config](#intl-locale-config) can be passed in. _Please note: formatting where the currency symbol is placed after the value like a suffix eg. (1 234,56 €) might cause problems, this is still in development._
 - Group separator will default to browser locale if not specified.
 - Can pass `ref` to the component.
 - `onChange` and `onBlur` functions can be passed in and will be called with original event.